Ladies of Oakley Park

 1730-1829

-The Crawford family moved in 1730 and lived at Oakley Park for 99 years.
+The Crawford family moved to Oakley Park in 1730 and remained for 99 years.

 1815